jasonzhang2022/htmlcss/web_security/csrf.md

 CSRF targets server state changes function.
 It does not steal data.

 #How does it attack?
 It assumes that victim is authenticated.
 It then performs a http GET/POST against server as victim without victim knowing it.
+It is also termed as "session ride".
+The request originated from csrf attack will automatically have cookie supplied by browser.

 ##Attack by GET
 For example, it sends an email(web email) containing a link with a attractive title like  My Picture.
 Once user clicks it, the action against server is performed.